SFTtech/openage/doc/ideas/gameplay.md

 ----

 Buildings made out of wood and other flammable material can be lit.
-Fire departments in the city can extinguish those fires.
+Fire departments in the city can extinguish those fires (Stronghold anybody?).

 Day/night cycle
 ---------------